The Magic Potion

 Habitat & Conditions

-In a similar vein, though Armadillidium species tend to prefer a dryer environment (particularly their Clown Isopod cousins, and to a lesser extent Armadillidium nasatum too) these don’t seem quite as fussy.
-They’ve been known to thrive in wet and humid vivarium setups too.
+Though Armadillidium species typically tend to prefer a dryer environment (particularly their Clown Isopod cousins and, to a lesser extent Armadillidium nasatum), these don’t seem quite as fussy.

-In truth, it sounds like Magic Potion Isopods can thrive just about anywhere!
+In truth, it sounds like Magic Potion Isopods can be more forgiving than your average Armadilidum isopod.

 These adaptable critters can reportedly handle a broad temperature range, but most breeders recommend a more typical household range of around 15-27°C (60-80°F).